1tsJeremiah/Divia/README.md

 # Tarot Action API

 An HTTP API that deals a Celtic Cross tarot spread and returns a chat-ready reading.
-Designed to be called by a custom GPT Action (e.g., **Diviaster Tarot**).
+Designed to be called by a custom GPT Action (e.g., **DiviA**).

 ## Quick start (Docker)
 ```bash